jennatripoli/GardenOfAge/README.md

 ## **Hallowed Regent	(Enemy #5)**

 The regent is the corrupt official who took the kingdom away from the Princess in her youth.
-He only sees her as a child,not realizing she has grown.
-Now that Lyla has returned to fight, he send harsh attacks, too blind to see the value of ayouth perspective in the kingdom.
-If the regent sees the Princess showing that she is worthy of the throne, he questions it.Every three turns, he calls a reminder of the famine that he can cause with his powers, in order to discourage the Princess from attacking.
+He only sees her as a child, not realizing she has grown.
+Now that Lyla has returned to fight, he sends harsh attacks, too blind to see the value of a youth perspective in the kingdom.
+If the regent sees the Princess showing that she is worthy of the throne, he questions it.
+Every three turns, he calls a reminder of the famine that he can cause with his powers, to discourage the Princess from attacking.
 He flaunts his power and demands that Lyla yields to him.

 ### **Famine**
-Cruelty has lead to massive famine that the Princess feels responsible for.
+Cruelty led to massive famine that the Princess feels responsible for.
 Deals 20 damage every turn for three turns.

 ### **Respect**
 Outwardly demands respect from the Princess purely because of age and power.
 Deals 60 damage.

 ### **Not Worthy**
 Questions the Princess' royal worthiness.
-Heals self by 40 HP and deals 30 damage.
+Heals himself by 40 HP and deals 30 damage.